 Most Common Reasons for Child Death

 Parents who lose a baby before their first birthday often have questions about why their child died and whether there was anything they could have done to prevent it.
 In many cases, the parents of the baby feel high levels of guilt.
 Understanding the more common causes of infant mortality can help parents avoid self-blame and can reduce feelings of guilt:

 - Birth defects: About 3% of babies are born with a birth defect, which can range from mild to severe.
 Some birth defects can affect a child’s overall quality of life, while others can lead to infant death.
-Although it is possible to reduce the factors that can contribute to birth defects, such as by avoiding drinking alcohol or smoking during pregnancy, there isn’t a way to fully safeguard against birth defects.
+Although it is possible to reduce the factors that can contribute to birth defects, such as by avoiding drinking alcohol or smoking during pregnancy, there isn’t a way to fully safeguard against infant health disparities.

 - Preterm birth: A baby is preterm if they are born before 37 weeks.
 Preterm babies can have an increased risk of complications, including vision, breathing and feeding problems.
-Prenatal care can help to reduce the chance of a baby being born too early.
+Prenatal care can help to reduce the chance of a baby being born too early and reduce mortality rate.

 - Sudden unexpected infant death (SUID): Around 3,600 infants die unexpectedly in the U.S. each year.
 Sudden infant death syndrome (SIDS) and unknown causes and strangulation in bed are examples of SUID.

 - Pregnancy complications: Complications during pregnancy, such as gestational diabetes and high blood pressure, can put the health of mother and baby at risk.